-Finally, as unpacked in question 3, remote work is a speciality.
+Finally, as unpacked in question 3, remote work is a specialty.

 There is a huge difference between agencies offering remote options by default and those that are remote-first.

-Remote-first means an agency intended to be remote since the start.
+Remote-first means an agency intended to be remote from the start.
 Remote-by-default means an agency was pigeonholed into the decision (with situations like the COVID-19 pandemic, for instance).

 Remote-by-default agencies have virtually no role in managing your assigned staff.
 Plus, they may not have the remote skills or experience that remote-first agencies like Boldly do.

 Nothing is as important as the people on your team.
 So ask and thoroughly answer each of the 7 questions on this scorecard to find the best remote staffing agency for you.

 If you’re ready to hire ridiculously talented remote staff right now, click here to start a conversation.

 For a comprehensive look at remote staffing, read the first two posts in this series:

 - Stop Hiring and Get Talent Faster: A Guide to Reliable Remote Staffing